I have analyzed more than 15 web services testing tools to find out SoapUI alternative applications.

 1. Gnuplot – A plotting utility to generate response time graph

 2. Magois – An open source service and newwork monitoring program

 3. Multi Router Traffic Grapher (MRTG) – An open source tool to collect, store and graph time series data

 WebInject can be used as a complete test framework, controlled by WebInject User Interface or standalone test runner with other test applications.

 WebInject vs SoapUI –

-Another drawback, except MS Windows, it requires Perl interpreter to run on other platforms like Linux, Mac, Solaris.
+Except MS Windows (where binary executables are available), you need to install Perl interpreter on other platforms like Linux, Mac, Solaris.